Articles in refereed journals and volumes

 “May’s Theorem in One Dimension” (2017) I provide characterizations of majority rule using the axioms of Kenneth May, but assuming single-peaked preferences and substituting transitivity properties for the more controversial positive responsiveness axiom.
 Journal of Theoretical Politics,29: 3--21.

-"Limits of Acyclic Voting" (2016) An Arrovian result for acyclic social choice under the independence of irrelevant alternatives.
-This is an abbreviated version of “Limits of Acyclic Voting and Nash Implementation,” less the implementation result, plus results for saturated domains, large numbers of alternatives, and a version of acyclicity that precludes cycles of an arbitrary, fixed length.
-Here is a version of “Limits of Acyclic Voting and Nash Implementation" with cool, throwback type setting.
+"Limits of Acyclic Voting" (2016) An Arrovian result for acyclic social choice under the independence of irrelevant alternatives, plus results for saturated domains, large numbers of alternatives, and a version of acyclicity that precludes cycles of an arbitrary, fixed length.
+The last version before publication is here.
+Here is a version of “Limits of Acyclic Voting and Nash Implementation" with cool, throwback type setting, and here are slides from a talk.
 Journal of Economic Theory, 163: 658--683.